7 Best Free Android Benchmark Apps

 Free Android Benchmark Apps

 AnTuTu is the most popular Android benchmark app and also one of the oldest.
 Most of the reviewers refer to the AnTuTu app while talking about the performance and benchmark.
-AnTuTu app tests all aspects of a device, including UX, GPU, RAM, CPU, I/O and more.
+AnTuTu app tests all aspects of a device, including UX, GPU, RAM, CPU, I/O, and more.
 It performs individual assessments and assigns a score.
 Then sums the score to make the final AnTuTu score of the device.
-The final score is also added on the AnTuTu database to make it available to compare with the AnTuTu score of other devices.
+The final score is also added to the AnTuTu database to make it available to compare with the AnTuTu score of other devices.
 The app works fine on Android smartphones and tablets.
-The vastest version has been AnTuTu Benchmark App for Android Q and brings a lot of improvements and enhancements in tests.

 2. Vellamo Mobile Benchmark